maquinolopez/Plum/readme.txt

 numpy (python package)
 scipy (python package)
 matplotlib (python package)
+pytwalk (download and install instructions at http://www.cimat.mx/~jac/twalk/)

 In the case of Mac OS, we recommend the installation of Anaconda (https://www.anaconda.com/download/).
 This will install python 2.7 and the necessary packages.

 Installing rpython can be done from the R console by